 Sarah was a student leader in Eastern’s Center for Community Engagement.
 “The Center for Community Engagement allows you to apply the knowledge you gain in classes to real-world situations,” she said.
 “It has directed me to become a social worker and has helped me get real-life experiences in the field.
 I have participated in a broad range of programs at the center, and I feel it has expanded my interests.”

-Kevin is the co-director of policy and advocacy at United Neighborhood Houses (UNH), a New York City nonprofit organization that serves more than 500,000 people.
-“I was inspired by Eastern’s social work faculty; they taught me the ethos and code of the social work profession, and showed me that it is possible to make a career out of the desire to do ‘good.’”
+Kevin is the senior director of national programs for Grantmakers Concerned with Immigrants and Refugees.“I was inspired by Eastern’s social work faculty; they taught me the ethos and code of the social work profession, and showed me that it is possible to make a career out of the desire to do ‘good.’”

 Adilsa was a student leader at Eastern’s Center for Community Engagement.
 "Not only is the work rewarding and impactful, but I was also able to be part of a family where we all shared the same passion for serving the community.
 As a future social worker, the CCE allowed me to get hands-on experience with many different populations and age groups.”